hsachinraj/Azurelabs/README.md

    <img src="images/9.png">

-## Continuous Deployment
+## Continuous Delivery

+we have a relase pipeline configured to deploy the application.
+It is associate to the build and triggered when the build is successful.
+Let's look at the release pipeline.

+1. Navigate to the **Releases** tab under **Build and Release** hub

+2. Select the **PartsUnlimitedE2E** definition and choose **Edit**

+3. We have two environments **QA** and **Production**

-We are using **Infrastructure as a Code** in our release pipeline which provides the required infrastructure on Azure Environment during the deployment phase.
+We are using **Infrastructure as a Code** in the release pipeline with an ARM template to provision the required infrastructure (Web App and SQL database) on Azure

 Once the release is successful, you can login to [Azure Portal](https://portal.azure.com) and search a **Resource Group** with the name **AspDotNet** that would have got created.
 It would be associated with few other resources like **SQL server, SQL DB, WebApps** etc as shown below.